ESMO and IARC have joined forces to improve cancer prevention worldwide.

 As this is a freely accessible resource, with vital information on cancer prevention and research, ESMO would encourage you to register for the portal, in order to receive direct updates, including those on live events and self-paced resources.

-The next webinars in the series will take place in September 2021 (Topic to be announced) and December 2021 (Cancer susceptibility).
+The next webinars in the series will take place in October 2021 on the topic of Primary cancer prevention – future challenges and opportunities.
 Further details will be added here once they are available.

 Access to on demand webinars and other resources related to each webinar: